 Will I be covered if I want to cut my trip short due to the Coronavirus?

 None of our policies offer cover for cutting your trip short (curtailing it) for this reason.
-Policies offer cover in relation to specific reasons for cutting short your trip, and the 'fear of an epidemic, pandemic, infection or allergic reaction' or a change in Foreign and Commonwealth Office (FCO) travel advice is not one of those reasons.
+Policies offer cover in relation to specific reasons for cutting short your trip, and the 'fear of an epidemic, pandemic, infection or allergic reaction' or a change in Foreign, Commonwealth and Development Office (FCDO) travel advice is not one of those reasons.

 We would advise travellers who have booked package holidays to a destination affected by the viral outbreak and looking to cut your trip short, they should contact their travel agent or tour operator for information on availability of flights in the first instance.